 Senate Makes History as Committee Votes in Favor of Employment Protections for LGBT Americans

-July 10, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+July 10, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 With a strong bipartisan vote, today the Employment Non-Discrimination Act (ENDA) passed the Senate Health, Education, Labor and Pensions (HELP) Committee markup in a 15-7 vote with all Democratic Senators plus three Republicans - Kirk (IL), Hatch (UT), and Murkowski (AK) - voting in favor.